Warning: SPOILERS for Bright Below!

 As for Ward, he discovers his true nature when Tikka begins to die from her injuries and asks to be brought back to the house where the officers found her, which is a safehouse of the Shield of Light, a group fighting to stop the Dark Lord’s revival.
 In the house is a pool of magical water that can save Tikka’s life.
 However, Leilah and the Inferni are also there waiting, with Leilah praying to the Dark Lord.
 After they kill the Inferni and seemingly kill Leilah, Ward submerges Tikka in the pool before Leilah heals from her injuries and attacks them once more.
 In order to save Tikka, Ward decides to use the wand to destroy Leilah, knowing he’d die in the process.
 Instead, Ward discovers he is a Bright.

 After Ward kills Leilah with the wand’s power, Tikka disappears and their ordeal against the Inferni is over – for now.
-The FBI takes samples of the magical water in the house.
+The FBI takes possession of the wand.
 Later, Ward and Jakoby are in the hospital recuperating from their injuries when the FBI magic agents pay them a visit.
 Despite their conflicting stories, Ward and Jakoby blamed the deaths of the four crooked LAPD officers Ward killed on gangsters, concealed Ward’s true nature as a Bright, and denied the existence of the magic wand, the Inferni, or any magic whatsoever.

 Ward and Jakoby are honored as heroes by the LAPD for taking down ‘armed terrorists obsessed with myths from thousands of years ago’.
 The information about the Dark Lord and the Inferni is withheld from the LAPD and the public at large.
 During the medal ceremony, Ward sees Tikka in the crowd, signaling that there’s still more to be done to prevent the coming of the Dark Lord.
 Luckily for fans, Netflix has already greenlit Bright 2, which will further the adventures of the world’s newest blooded Orc and of its newest Bright.